MathieuSylvestre/Insight/README.md

-Project: Projecting ride-hailing demand and local supply (i.e. where drivers are) to inform drivers regarding where to go to minimize the time roaming (i.e. time between rides)
+Project: Projecting when the sakura, i.e. cherry blossom will occur.